Julie Pace named new Associated Press executive editor - NewsBreak

 Julie Pace named new Associated Press executive editor

-NEW YORK — (AP) — Julie Pace, a longtime Washington journalist who managed coverage of the U.S. government during a period of historic tumult, was named Wednesday as the executive editor and senior vice president of The Associated Press.
+Julie Pace, a longtime Washington journalist who managed coverage of the U.S. government during a period of historic tumult, was named Wednesday as the executive editor and senior vice president of The Associated Press

 The 39-year-old Pace has been the AP’s Washington bureau chief since 2017, guiding reporting on the Trump administration, national security, politics and the new Biden White House.
 She rose to the newsroom’s top leadership spot with a promise to accelerate the AP’s digital transformation.